paritytech/parachains-integration-tests/README.md

 Default event listener timeout can be overriden by the `timeout` attribute.

+Event's attributes must be identified either by `type`, `key` or both.
+When the event is defined in the _runtime_ as a _Tuple_, the only way to identify the attributes is by their `type`.
+Be aware that in that case the order you declare the `attributes` in the test matters.
+That is because there could be multiple attributes with the same `type` in the _Tuple_.
+However, if the event is defined as a _Struct_, its attributes can be also identified by their `key`.

 By setting `isRange: true` you are letting know to the tool that the expected value should be within the range defined in the `value` attribute.
 The expected `value`'s format is: `<lower_limit>..<upper_limit>`.

 In addition, a `threhold` attribute can be used to define an upper and lower limit the `value` attribute should be within.
 It is expenting a percentage value.
-E.g: `threshold: [10, 20]` means that the `value` can be 10% lower and 20% higher
+E.g: `threshold: [10, 20]` means that the `value` can be 10% lower and 20% higher.

 For obvious reason, `isRange` and `threshold` can not be used at the same time.
-These features are especially useful when checking variables that often changes such as `weights`.
+These features are especially useful when checking variables that often change such as _Weights_.

 Example: